poorvina123/Masters-Thesis/Empirical_Data_Total ReadME.md

 ## Description of Dataset
 The dataset 'Empirical_Data_Total' contains the output from BirdNET which is a neural network through which the collected audio data was parsed through.

-The dataset 'Empirical_Data_Total_0.8' contains the ouput from BirdNET, with a confidence greater than 0.8.
+The dataset 'Empirical_Data_Total_0.8' contains the ouput from BirdNET, which had a confidence greater than 0.8.

 ## Format of the File
 Both the datasets are in the format of a .csv file.

 ## Date of Data Collection
-18th May 2023  - 9th June 2023
+2nd May 2023 - 15th May 2023

 ## Geographic Location of Data Collection
 Silwood Park, Ascot (51-24’23.162N, 0-38’55.33W)